 This also gives an indication of how much of the face must be flat.
 Strictly speaking you only need enough of the face to be flat to allow the easy removal of the burr, and also to allow the cap iron to register without any gaps (in other words not much of the face needs to be flat – say a few mm).

 So in conclusion, if you have an old iron then you probably have to do something about the face – although perhaps not as much as you think.
-If you have a new blade it will quite probably already be flat and need no work 4)having said that, I have read that some new blades come with grinding marks that may need some work to remove, but I do not have any first hand experience of this
+If you have a new blade it will quite probably already be flat and need no work.

-The ruler trick effectively creates a a small bevel on the face of the iron.
+The ruler trick effectively creates a a tiny bevel on the face of the iron.
 An equivalent process occurs naturally when you attempt to sharpen a plane iron that is not flat near the tip – in these cases the burr is not removed cleanly when the face of plane iron is placed flat on your sharpening medium and there is a a naturally tendency to lift the iron very slightly to compensate.
 This action will – over time – introduce a small flat area on the face of the iron near the tip.
-The difference between result of this naturally tendency and the ruler trick is that the latter will repeatably produce a back bevel that is exactly the same size each time, and will do so in a way where as the other approach will be more hit and miss.
+The difference between result of this naturally tendency and the ruler trick is that the latter will repeatably produce a back bevel that is exactly the same size each time.

 The other benefit – and I believe a key part of DC’s motivation for proposing it in the first place – is that this approach helps get consistent results by ensuring that of the edge touches the stone so that the burr created is completely removed even if your blade or stone are less than perfectly flat.